 No pupils should be allowed out of class to go to the toilet unless they have a toilet pass.
-If a teacher deems necessary, then they can contact classroom support using classroomsupport@townsend.herts.sch.uk and wait for a member staff to escort the pupil to the necessary destination.
+If a teacher deems necessary, they must give the student their Out of Class Pass to the student.
+The student must have the pass on them at all times whilst out of the class.
+The pupil must hand the Out of Class Pass back to the teacher on their return.